Brite Ranch raid: Raid

 That night the Neills had planned a Christmas dinner party for some of their friends.
 The raiders had occupied the ranch for several hours when Rev. H.M.
 Bandy and his family arrived from Marfa to have dinner with the Neills.
 Van sent a young Mexican boy out to tell the raiders not to shoot them.
-The raiders let the reverend and his family go to the Neill's house, and when they got out of their wagon Bandy delivered a quick prayer and then armed himself with a rifle to help defend the ranch.
+The raiders let the reverend and his family go to the Neills' house, and when they got out of their wagon Bandy delivered a quick prayer and then armed himself with a rifle to help defend the ranch.
 According to Ronnie C. Tyler, author of The Big Bend: A History of the Last Texas Frontier, there were other dinner guests already at the ranch but they escaped somehow and went to get help.
 Rancher James L. Cobb, who lived three miles outside of the ranch complex, heard the gunfire and drove towards the sound to investigate the situation.
 He stopped a short distance away from the ranch and saw the Mexicans robbing the store.
 He then drove 12 miles to the nearest telephone and called Lucas Brite, who was at his home in Marfa.
 Brite informed the local sheriff and went even further by alerting the 8th Cavalry, which was stationed in the area.
 Shortly thereafter a large posse and some cavalrymen assembled in vehicles to drive to Brite Ranch.
 They almost caught up with the raiders but the Mexicans quickly mounted up and rode south across the Candelaria Rim, where the Americans vehicles could not follow.